 7. Pull What You Need For the First Week of School

-Every teacher has favorite activities, books, and getting to know you games they like to do the first week of school.
-I pull those files and place them in my “Week 1” tub.
+Every teacher has favorite back to school activities, books, and getting to know you games they like to do at the beginning of the year.
+I pull everything I use the first week of school and place it in my “Week 1” tub.
 The tub gets packed last in the cupboard so it’s right up front.

 8. Take Pictures